vasu31dev/playwright-ts/README.md

 8. Similarly, we have `selectByText()` and `selectByIndex()` functions for selecting options by text or index, and `selectByValues()` for multi-select dropdowns.

+For more information on actions refer to the [Playwright Actions documentation](https://playwright.dev/docs/input) and regarding auto waits refer to [Playwright Auto waiting documentation](https://playwright.dev/docs/actionability)

-Refer to the [Types](#types) section below for more information on the optional parameters.
+For more information on the optional parameters refer to the [Types](#types) section below.

 ### Alerts